Please select one of the commodities below that best describes your product and/or service.

 Ken Orrell Jr

 Information technology (IT) equipment: Copiers, facsimile (FAX), audio/visual (AV) equipment (maintenance), mail processing/document handling equipment (maintenance), VCRs, televisions (TVs), cameras, and network print management services.
-Desktops, laptops, servers, printers, personal computer (PC) associated peripherals, hardware configuration (hardware integration/software transfer), memory (does not include hardware components utilized in the manufacture of IBM products, maintenance, or technical services solutions), automatic teller machines (ATMs) with associated services, point-of-sale (POS) equipment with associated services, kiosk hardware, radio frequency identification (RFID) equipment, and life cycle management (LCM) services.
+Desktops, laptops, servers, printers, personal computer (PC) associated peripherals, hardware configuration (hardware integration/software transfer), memory (does not include hardware components utilized in the manufacture of IBM products, maintenance, or technical services solutions), automatic teller machines (ATMs) with associated services, kiosk hardware, radio frequency identification (RFID) equipment, and life cycle management (LCM) services.

 Marketing communications: The council purchases items that promote the brand image and sales of IBM products and services.
 Advertising, demand generation, and direct marketing are handled by an Agency of Record, Ogilvy & Mather, and Ogilvy One.
 At this time, no new agencies will be added for this business.
 Lead Generation is handled by a Global contract, and no additional suppliers are being added at this time.
-Public Relations is handled by two Agencies of Record and no new agencies will be added to this business.
+Public Relations is handled by two Agencies of Record, and no new agencies will be added to this business.
 Marketing collateral and sales promotions design and content are under contract with a limited number of suppliers.
 IBM currently has a global logo merchandise catalog program with no plan to increase the number of licensed logo merchandise suppliers.
-George P. Johnson Corp. is the agency of record for marketing events.
-Creative, sales enablement, and recognition events are managed within a small group of contracted event suppliers in effect through 12/31/10 - 30 percent of which are certified Minority, Women-owned Business Enterprise (MWBE) firms.
+George P. Johnson Corp. is the Agency of Record for marketing events.
+Creative, sales enablement, and recognition events are managed within a small group of contracted event suppliers.
 No additional suppliers are being added at this time.
-Print Services supports the post design of offset and digital printing, CD/DVD/Raw Media, fulfillment lettershop, standard and custom forms, and offsite reprographics.
+Print Services supports the post design of offset and digital printing, Raw Media, fulfillment lettershop, standard and custom forms, and offsite reprographics.

 Software: The software council handles licensing of third-party software for internal use, resale, or outsourcing customer use.
 This includes both commercially available software (whether modified or not) and custom-developed software.
 Licensing is dependent upon the requirements and needs of our internal IBM clients and IBM outsourcing engagements.
 IBM's strategy is to drive requirements through selected suppliers who deliver significant competitive advantage in both price and business terms to IBM and provide consistent high quality products supports by performance metrics.